trycourier/react-in-app-example/README.md

 ## Documentation

-`useToast` hook is used to show local standalone toast notifications while the `<Toast />` component is there to show the notifications coming from the Courier servers that the Courier Provider is subscribing to.
+The `useToast` hook is used to show local standalone Toast notifications while the `<Toast />` component displays notifications coming from the Courier servers that the Courier Provider is subscribing to.

 You can find the full documentation on the component API and usage, as well as, the Courier Push integration testing if you [follow this link](https://stupefied-mclean-b58cde.netlify.app).